jython/devguide/index.rst

 ------------

-We encourage everyone to contribute to Python and that's why we have put up this developer's guide.
+We encourage everyone to contribute to Python and that's why we have put up this We encourage everyone to contribute to Jython and that's why we have put up this developer's guide.
 If you still have questions after reviewing the material in this guide, then the `Python Mentors`_ group is available to help guide new contributors through the process.